klavrov98/klavrov98.github.io/_pages/en.md

 - I know bits of: French, Mandarin Chinese, Ukrainian
 - I have been to 67 countries
 - I grew up in Russia and Germany; my family is from Western Ukraine
+- I lived for 5 years on my own in Mannheim; in Taipei, I'm living in a shared flat with 3 flatmates from Taiwan and abroad